cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 ## Loop optimization

-The loop optimizers improves loops with the condition at the beginning by performing these modifications:
+The loop optimization improves loops with the condition at the beginning by performing these modifications:

 * If the loop jump condition is invertible, the unconditional jump at the end of the loop to the loop condition is replaced by a conditional jump with inverted loop condition targeting the first instruction of the loop body.
 This